jongwooko/distillm/README.md

   title={DistiLLM: Towards Streamlined Distillation for Large Language Models}, author={Ko, Jongwoo and Kim, Sungnyun and Chen, Tianyi and Yun, Se-Young}, booktitle={Forty-first International Conference on Machine Learning}
 }

+@article{ko2025distillm2,
+      title={DistiLLM-2: A Contrastive Approach Boosts the Distillation of LLMs}, author={Jongwoo Ko and Tianyi Chen and Sungnyun Kim and Tianyu Ding and Luming Liang and Ilya Zharkov and Se-Young Yun}, year={2025},
+      journal={arXiv preprint arXiv:2503.07067}
+}
 ```